ray1i/Advent-of-Code-Solutions-2019/README.md

 # Advent-of-Code-Solutions
-My jank ass solutions for Advent of Code 2019
+My jank solutions for Advent of Code 2019

-I did it all in repl.it and processing because those are the only two IDEs I have lol

-Written with no regard to PEP8. you can't stop me